 - Identify the role of perspective in proactive problem solving

 - Apply R.O.A.R. to the module’s interactive exercise

 Target Audience: Law enforcement, criminal justice professionals, and other community stakeholders.

-Cooperative Partners: This tuition-free online training was developed in joint partnership between the Virginia Center for Policing Innovation (VCPI) and the Western Community Policing Institute (WCPI) and was originally supported by cooperative agreement 2008-CK-WXK-003 by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS).
+Cooperative Partners: This tuition-free online training was developed in joint partnership between the National Center for Policing Innovation (NCPI), formerly known as Virginia Center for Policing Innovation, and the Western Community Policing Institute (WCPI) and was originally supported by cooperative agreement 2008-CK-WXK-003 by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS).